Knee Injury Claims

 The information in this table is provided for illustrative purposes.
 The exact amount of compensation that you may be entitled to may differ from these.
 The figures above are also only for the injuries and your final settlement may also include damages for financial expenses.

-In any compensation claim (and many other types of legal action) one of the first and most important steps will be to prove that the defendant (the person whom you are bringing the claim against) was responsible or liable for your accident, as well as any injury or illness you suffered.
+In any knee injury compensation claim (and many other types of legal action) one of the first and most important steps will be to prove that the defendant (the person whom you are bringing the knee injury claims against) was responsible or liable for your accident, as well as any injury or illness you suffered.
 This process is the same no matter what caused your injury, be it a fall due to faulty pavement or a sporting injury.
 The important factor is being able to clearly show that another party is responsible for the accident and your injuries.
 If this can be shown, you have a solid basis for making a claim.

 Showing that a particular party is liable can sometimes be complicated and there are many laws which may be applicable in your case.
 Different laws may be applicable if the injuries were caused by a car accident when compared to a workplace accident.
 Proving liability in an accident is not something which you will need to worry about.
 It is the responsibility of your solicitor to establish and prove this.
 Working with one of the experts we can provide will help your claim go more smoothly.